Skip to content

 Then darkness, howling, secrecy and shame

-A too blue baby’s cry would light a lamp
+A too-blue baby’s cry will light a lamp

 To shed it’s gentle beams throughout your world,